NicolasLagaillardie/mpst_rust_github/artifact.md

 * The directory `scribble-java` that contains the Scribble source code for generating Rust types from Scribble protocols

-## Claims about reusability, functionality and availability
+## Claims about functionality,reusability and availability

 1. Functionality:  Mp-anon tool can be used for safe communication programming in Rust.
 In particular, you should be able to verify three claims from the paper: